Coronavirus (COVID-19) Information

 The California State University (CSU) system’s COVID-19 vaccination requirement

 SDSU Research Foundation is working closely with SDSU to monitor coronavirus (COVID-19) developments.
 Please visit SDSU’s Coronavirus (COVID-19) site, which serves as the central repository for information and updates related to SDSU’s preparedness, guidance, and decisions related to COVID-19.
-Visit often, as the site is updated frequently.

 Employee Resources